apache/incubator-heron/website/content/docs/concepts/topologies.md

 In contrast with the topology API, the Heron DSL offers:

 * **Boilerplate-free code** --- Instead of re to implement spout and bolt classes, the Heron DSL enables you to write functions, such as map, flatMap, join, and filter functions, instead.
-* **Easy debugging** ---
-* **Completely flexible data model** ---

-The Heron DSL provides a higher-level API that is
+* **Easy debugging** --- With the Heron DSL, you don't have to worry about spouts and bolts, which means that you can more easily surface problems with your processing logic.
+* **Completely flexible data model** --- Instead of requiring that all processing components pass tuples to one another (which implicitly requires serialization to and deserializaton from your application-specific types), the Heron DSL enables you to write your processing logic in accordance with whatever types you'd like---including tuples, if you wish.

 From the standpoint of both operators and developers [managing topologies' lifecycles](#topology-lifecycle), the resulting topologies are equivalent.
 From a development workflow standpoint, however, the difference is profound.
-The Heron DSL allows for topology code that is:

-* Less verbose and far less dependent on boilerplate

 ### Streamlets